Tips For Friendship Blind Dating

 Make polite conversation.
 Don't just sit in silence.
 Get to know them.
 Ask about classes their child is in.
 Talk about upcoming vacations and holidays.
 Talk about each others hobbies.

 Don't be a "Mean girl".
 Be nice!
+Be mindful about who you ghost, bridges you burn and people you reject.

 If your "blind date" goes well, Keep it going!

 Friendship dating is hard!
 It is so important to maintain your friendships after the first day.
 It is hard to make new friends and build rapport with them.
 It's hard reaching out to strangers on the internet and inviting them to meetup.
 It is hard to make the first movie and coordinate schedules.
-It's hard to chat with people at your childs dance class or summer camp and ask to eschange numbers.
+It's hard to chat with people at your child's dance class or summer camp and ask to exchange numbers.
 It's hard to work to make a good first impressions with strangers.

 It is unhealthy to maintain a friendship by yourself.
 You cannot be the only one inviting them to a playdate, sending cards and texting them.
 Hopefully, your new friend will put effort into the friendship and initiate meetups with you the future too.